| Title: | Optimal Designs for Copula Models |

 |

-returns its argument with the dimension type attribute set to nint_TYPE_FUNC_DIM
+nint_scatDim returns its argument with the dimension type attribute set to nint_TYPE_FUNC_DIM.

 Together with other grid dimensions it defines a dense grid.